Fordham Hockey 2020-2021

-The 2016-2017 season sees the Fordham University ice hockey program now entering its 47th campaign, one of the longest of any the clubs at school.
-The team was actually created in the 1967-68 season playing and winning one game versus cross-town rival Manhattan College.
-The "Maroon Six" as they were known then, began playing a full slate of games during the 1970-71 seasons.
-The team joined the MIHL (Metropolitan Intercollegiate Hockey League), in the fall of 1970 and began playing such teams as Columbia, Fairfield and St. Johns.
+The 2020-21 season sees the Fordham University ice hockey program now entering its 51st campaign, one of the longest of any of the clubs at school.
+The team was created in the 1967-68 season playing and winning one game versus cross-town rival Manhattan College.
+The "Maroon Six" as they were known then, began playing a full slate of games during the 1970-71 season.
+The team joined the MIHL (Metropolitan Intercollegiate Hockey League), in the fall of 1970 and began playing such teams as Columbia, Fairfield, and St. Johns.
 The team was originally created and funded by Fordham University athletics to become a varsity program.
-However the team was relegated to its current club status in 1975 when the school chose to elevate its club football team back to varsity instead.
-Since then the team has held the longest tenure in its current league the MCHC (Metropolitan Collegiate Hockey Conference) after the MIHL changed it name during the 1974-75 season.
+However, the team was relegated to its current club status in 1975 when the school chose to elevate its club football team back to varsity instead.
+After a league name change to the BSMIHL (Bi-State Metropolitan Intercollegiate Hockey League) for the 1975-76 season, the team held the longest tenure as a member of the MCHC (Metropolitan Collegiate Hockey Conference) (43 seasons) after the league changed its name at the start the of the 1976-77 season.

-The team is coached by Rich Guberti, who begins his 9th year with the team (2 years assistant coach - 7 years head coach).
-The team has gone 129-52-5-8 during this time.
-They have finished the regular season in 1st place 4 times.
-The team has also gone to the finals 5 times, winning twice.
-In his six years as the team's Head Coach, Guberti historically ranks 1st in overall wins (101) and winning percentage (.721).
-A USA Hockey Certified Level 4 Coach, he runs successful year round Pro Player Clinics and Summer Camps.
-His Westchester Select tournament teams play in AAA tournaments during the summer on the East Coast.
-He has also run successful youth hockey and junior programs.
-Those teams have gone on to compete for State and National titles as well as International Silver Sticks both here and in Canada.
+The team is coached by Rich Guberti, who begins his 13th year with the team (2 years assistant coach – 11 years head coach).
+The team has gone 221-73-8-10 during this tenure.
+They have finished the regular season in 1st place 7 times, have gone to the league finals 7 times, and have won 4 championships.
+In his 9 years as the team's Head Coach, Guberti historically ranks 1st in overall wins (193) and winning percentage (.763).
+A USA Hockey Certified Level 4 Coach, he also works for USA Hockey as a Coach Developer.
+He speaks at USA hockey coach's clinics about successful methods of coaching on all aspects of the game.
+Guberti has run youth and junior hockey organizations and taken teams to local, state, and National tournaments.

-Behind the scenes is Director of Hockey Operations, Andrew Mola CBA '86 (33rd year) who handles the day-to-day team operations which can range from organizing transportation, finances, alumni relations, statistical analysis, scheduling, recruiting, and running game day operations.
-Mola also is in his seventh year serving as the President of the MCHC and has held prior MCHC Executive Board positions such as Director of Eligibility and Director of Structures.
+Behind the scenes is Director of Hockey Operations, Andrew Mola CBA '86 (37th year) who handles the day-to-day team operations which can range from organizing transportation, finances, alumni relations, statistical analysis, scheduling, recruiting, and running game-day operations.
+Mola also is in his 12th year serving as the President of the MCHC and has held prior MCHC Executive Board positions such as Director of Eligibility and Director of Structures.

 View team rosters from 2005 to present: